Reinforcement Learning with Augmented Data

-{\bf Generalization:} We evaluate the generalization ability on three environments from OpenAI Procgen: BigFish, StarPilot, and Jumper (see Figure~\ref{fig:procgen_example} and Appendix~\ref{appendix:envdescription} for more detailed environment descriptions) by varying the number of training environments and ablating for different data augmentation methods.
+{\bf Generalization:} We evaluate the generalization ability on three environments from OpenAI Procgen: BigFish, StarPilot, and Jumper (see Figure~\ref{fig:procgen_example}) by varying the number of training environments and ablating for different data augmentation methods.
 We summarize our findings below:

-\begin{itemize} \item As shown in Table~\ref{tbl:procgen}, various data augmentation methods such as random crop and cutout {\textbf{significantly improve the generalization performance}} on the BigFish and StarPilot environments (Refer to Appendix~\ref{appendix:learningcurves} for learning curves). \item In particular, {\textbf{RAD with random crop}} achieves {\textbf{55.8\%}} relative gain over pixel-based PPO on the BigFish environment. \item RAD trained with {\textbf{100}} training levels outperforms the pixel-based PPO trained with {\textbf{200}} training levels on both BigFish and StarPilot environments. \emph{This shows that data augmentation can be more effective in learning generalizable representations compared to simply increasing the number of training environments.} \item In the case of Jumper (a navigation task), the gain from data augmentation is not as significant because the task involves structural generalization to different map layouts and is likely to require recurrent policies~\cite{cobbe2019leveraging}. \item To verify the effects of data augmentations on such environments, we consider a modified version of CoinRun~\cite{cobbe2018generalization} which corresponds to a simpler version of Jumper.
+\begin{itemize} [leftmargin=7mm] \item As shown in Table~\ref{tbl:procgen}, various data augmentation methods such as random crop and cutout {\textbf{significantly improve the generalization performance}} on the BigFish and StarPilot environments (see Appendix~\ref{appendix:procgen} for learning curves). \item In particular, {\textbf{RAD with random crop}} achieves {\textbf{55.8\%}} relative gain over pixel-based PPO on the BigFish environment. \item RAD trained with {\textbf{100}} training levels outperforms the pixel-based PPO trained with {\textbf{200}} training levels on both BigFish and StarPilot environments. \emph{This shows that data augmentation can be more effective in learning generalizable representations compared to simply increasing the number of training environments.} \item In the case of Jumper (a navigation task), the gain from data augmentation is not as significant because the task involves structural generalization to different map layouts and is likely to require recurrent policies~\cite{cobbe2019leveraging}. \item To verify the effects of data augmentations on such environments, we consider a modified version of CoinRun~\cite{cobbe2018generalization} which corresponds to a simpler version of Jumper.
 By following the set up in \cite{lee2020network}, we train agents on a fixed set of 500 levels with half of the available themes (style of backgrounds, floors, agents, and moving obstacles) and then measure the test performance on 1000 different levels consisting of unseen themes to evaluate the generalization ability across the visual changes.
-As shown in Figure~\ref{fig:coinrun_test}, data augmentation methods, such as random convolution, color-jitter, and cutout-color improve the generalization ability of the agent to a greater extent than random crop suggesting the need to further study data augmentations in these environments. \end{itemize}
+As shown in Figure~\ref{fig:coinrun_test}, data augmentation methods, such as random convolution, color-jitter, and cutout-color, improve the generalization ability of the agent to a greater extent than random crop suggesting the need to further study data augmentations in these environments. \end{itemize}